dstroot/macOS-setup/index.md

 We want to use the best tools out there - e.g. the ones with the most community support and momentum and the best functionality.

 - **Bootstrap Your System**

   - [Strap](https://github.com/MikeMcQuaid/strap) is a script to bootstrap a minimal MacOS development system.
 It was developed by Mike McQuaid and is used by Github.

 - **Shell: Zsh**.
 Zsh is awesome, really.
 To use Zsh like a boss we will install [.oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 It autoupdates, has great plugins and a very active community behind it.
 Your settings will be backed up by Mackup below.
 Resources:

   - [Why Zsh](http://code.joejag.com/2014/why-zsh.html)
   - [Pure prompt](https://github.com/sindresorhus/pure)
   - [Powerlevel9k prompt](https://github.com/bhilburn/powerlevel9k)

 - **Terminal: iTerm2** for our terminal program. [iTerm2](http://iterm2.com/) is free and it rocks.
 Your settings will be backed up by Mackup.
 Resources:

   - [Iterm2-color-schemes](http://iterm2colorschemes.com/)
   - Font: Source Code Pro Light

 - **Editor: Atom** as our code editor.
 Your settings, packages, etc. will all be backed up by Mackup.

 - **Tool Version Management: n and rbenv**.
 Manage your Ruby and Node versions:

   - [n](https://github.com/tj/n) for node (other possibilities: NVM)
   - [rbenv](https://github.com/sstephenson/rbenv) for [Ruby](https://www.ruby-lang.org/en/) (Other possibilities: RVM )

 - **Package Management: Homebrew, homebrew cask, npm/yarn, pip**.
 Installing Binaries with [homebrew](http://brew.sh/).
 Homebrew is a community-driven package installer and an essential tool for every hacker's toolkit.
 Homebrew automates the setup, compiling and linking of binaries.
 It also makes updating and uninstalling binaries a breeze.
 Resources:

   - [About Homebrew](http://mac.tutsplus.com/tutorials/terminal/homebrew-demystified-os-xs-ultimate-package-manager/)

 - **Homebrew cask**.
 Installing Apps (and fonts!) with homebrew [cask](http://caskroom.io/).
 Homebrew Cask is an extension for Homebrew that allows you to automate the installation of Mac Apps and Fonts.

-- **Backup: Mackup**.
+- **Dotfiles Management and Backup: Mackup**.
 Backing up and Restoring our .dotfiles (our configuration) with [mackup](https://github.com/lra/mackup).
 Mackup is a community-driven tool for backing up and restoring system and application settings.
 See dotfiles section below.

 - **Default OSX Configuration: .osx**.
 Solid defaults based on [Mathias Bynens](https://mathiasbynens.be) ledgendary [OSX script](https://github.com/mathiasbynens/dotfiles/blob/master/.osx), but highly modularized.
 Maintained separately in `.osx`.

 - **Dot Script**.
 Bringing it all together with a `dot` script that keeps everything updated.

 ## Bugs

 If you run into any issues, please [open an issue](https://github.com/dstroot/macOS-setup/issues) on this repository and I'd love to get it fixed.
 Or, pull requests are always appreciated.

-## Thanks
+### Thanks

 - Way back in the day I forked [Zach Holman's](http://github.com/holman)' excellent [dotfiles](http://github.com/holman/dotfiles) as my initial starting point.
 I liked his organization and approach.
 - Much of the OSX defaults script comes from [Mathias Bynens'](https://github.com/mathiasbynens/) amazing [dotfiles](https://github.com/mathiasbynens/dotfiles).
 Mathias' OSX defaults script is legendary.